NI Secretary of State in talks with Sinn Fein and DUP to avert Stormont crisis | ITV News

 NI Secretary of State in talks with Sinn Fein and DUP to avert Stormont crisis

-Sinn Fein has held talks with the Secretary of State in a bid to avert a fresh political crisis at Stormont.
+Sinn Fein and the DUP have held separate talks with the Secretary of State in a bid to avert a fresh political crisis at Stormont.

 Brandon Lewis flew into Belfast on Wednesday for further talks with local politicians, saying he is exploring “all options” in his efforts to keep powersharing on track.